Does Cialis make you last longer?

 Common SSRIs for PE include:

 While SSRIs are effective, they may come with side effects such as nausea, fatigue, dizziness, or changes in mood.
-Some people may also experience reduced sexual desire or delayed ejaculation beyond what’s intended.
+Some people may also experience reduced sexual desire or difficulty achieving orgasm, and others can experience erectile dysfunction as a side effect.

 Communicating openly with your healthcare provider is key to finding the right balance between effectiveness and comfort.
 What’s important is how your body reacts to the medication.